Asymptotic behavior of the Brownian frog model: Local convergence

 \section{Local convergence}

-We will now prove a theorem about the distribution of active frogs at time $t$ for large $t$.
-For simplicity, we prove the result for $d = 1$; the same argument with slightly harder calculus proves the result in higher dimensions.

-\begin{proof}[Proof of \thref{thm:ppp}] Let $d = 1$.
-By \thref{thm:main}, for large $t$ all of the frogs are awakened near the edge of a growing ball.
-It follows from tail estimates for Brownian motion that the probability some frog awakened at a distance more than $t^{2/3}$ from the origin will end up in $[a,b]$ at time $t$ tends to 0.
-The expected number of frogs that end up in $[a,b]$ at time $t$ is

-where ${\cal P}$ is the Poisson point process of frog positions, $s(x)$ is the time the frog at $x$ wakes up, and $p_{t-s(x)}(x,y)$ is the hitting probability.
-Since \thref{thm:main} ensures that the process expands linearly, there is a $C < \infty$ so that as $t\to\infty$ we have
+\begin{proof}[Proof of Theorem \ref{thm:ppp}] For simplicity we prove the result when $d = 2$.
+A similar argument with slightly harder calculus proves the result in higher dimensions.
+To begin we consider a fixed square $Q = [a_1,b_1] \times [a_2,b_2]$.
+It follows from tail estimates for Brownian motion that the probability some frog awakened outside $R=[-t^{2/3},t^{2/3}]$ from the origin will end up in $Q$ at time $t$ tends to 0.
+Let ${\cal P}$ be the Poisson point process of frog positions, and $s(x)$ be the time the frog at $x$ wakes up.
+The shape theorem implies